History of Max Homa in Timeline

 November 2023: Nedbank Golf Challenge Victory

-2023: Champions Discontinued
+2023: Discontinued Champions

-From 2023, the Champions event was discontinued.
+As of 2023, The Champions was discontinued.

-2023: Reached Top Five in World Golf Ranking
+2023: Top 5 World Golf Ranking

 In 2023, Max Homa reached the top five in the Official World Golf Ranking.